 - Nursing courses must be taken in the prescribed sequence.
 Students cannot progress to the next semester until they successfully complete all required nursing courses for the previous semester.
 A minimum requirement of 75% must be obtained in all courses in general education and nursing in order to pass a course. - For nursing courses that have a clinical component, students must achieve a satisfactory (passing) final clinical evaluation and a satisfactory (passing) theory grade to progress.
 Students who do not earn the minimum points to satisfy (pass) the theory component or do not achieve a satisfactory (passing) final clinical evaluation are issued a failing (F) grade; such students must repeat both the theory and clinical components of the class.
-Students who must repeat a course are subject to seat (space) availability in the classroom and/or the clinical setting - Students who withdraw (resulting in the W designator) from the same course twice or fail the same course twice or any combination of withdrawals and fails of the same course that result in two unsuccessful attempts are academically terminated and withdrawn from the program. - Students may appeal any academic termination from the program in writing to the Dean of Nursing for extenuating circumstances within two weeks of date of determination. - Students who cumulatively fail three or more courses, including General Education courses, will be academically terminated and withdrawn from the program. - Students who fail up to two courses are eligible to repeat the failed course(s) in the following semester based on seat availability. - Repeating a course is based on the next semester availability and GPA.
+Students who must repeat a course are subject to seat (space) availability in the classroom and/or the clinical setting. - Students who withdraw (resulting in the W designator) from the same course twice or fail the same course twice are academically terminated withdrawn from the program. - Students who withdraw (resulting in the W designator) from the same course twice or fail the same course twice or any combination of withdrawals and fails of the same course that result in two unsuccessful attempts are academically terminated and withdrawn from the program. - Students may appeal any academic termination from the program in writing to the Dean of Nursing for extenuating circumstances within two weeks of date of determination. - Students who cumulatively fail three or more courses, including General Education courses, will be academically terminated and withdrawn from the program. - Students who fail up to two courses are eligible to repeat the failed course(s) in the following semester based on seat availability. - Repeating a course is based on the next semester availability and GPA.
 If no seats are available, the student will be withdrawn or placed on a leave of absence a minimum of one semester from the nursing program.
 If the student has been withdrawn from the program, the student may petition for reentry (less than 180 days from last date of attendance) or reinstatement (greater than 180 days from last date of attendance) or reinstatement (greater than 180 days from last date of attendance) into the next available semester.
 Seats in Carrington nursing programs are assigned by ranking and prospective re-entry students by GPA; students with the highest GPAs receive preference for available seats.
 If students with a previous withdrawal (resulting in the W designator) petition for re-entry and are accepted, then any future course failures or W designators will result in academic termination and withdrawal from the nursing program.